jimburton/scrabble/chapters/Chapter4.md

 word with a prefix or suffix.
 For instance, playing tiles to make the word `FOULED`, or `BEFOUL` or even putting tiles before and after the word to make `BEFOULED`.
 The AI currently makes no attempt to do this.
 Nor does it try to get a high score!
-This could be done by modifying `Scrabble.Game.AI`, especially the `findWord` function and the functions it depends on.
+We will talk about these optimisations at the end of the chapter

 ![](/images/freedoms1.png)